 We recognize that people express ideas differently.
 Whether your writing style is concise or expansive, the focus is on the quality of your contributions rather than the length.
 Consider using specific examples, reflections, or questions to enrich your post.
-Each week you will respond to a prompt posted by the instructor as well as respond to another student's post by Saturday at 11:59 pm ET.
+Each week you will respond to a prompt posted by the instructor as well as respond to another student's post by Sunday at 11:59 pm ET.
 More information on questions and polls will be provided in Canvas.

-3 Minute Research Reports (80 points: 2 at 40 points each)
+3 Minute Research Report (40 points)

 You will research and post a three-minute report on the given topic, following the template provided in the assignment link.
-Your grade will be assessed on content, clarity, and delivery as detailed in the associated rubric.
+Your grade will be assessed on content, clarity, and delivery as detailed in the associated instructions.

-Research Report Peer Evaluation (20 points: 2 at 10 points each)
+Research Report Peer Review (10 points)

-You are expected to read/listen to your classmates' research reports and post a response to two classmates (10 points each) based on the rubric or instructions provided in the assignment instructions.
+You are expected to read/listen to your classmates' research reports and post a response to one classmate based on the rubric or instructions provided in the assignment instructions.